 The Difference Between Monomials and Polynomials in Algebraic Expressions

-After understanding the rules about these algebraic expressions, we need to understand the meaning of the words.
-When you study algebraic expressions, the words you must learn are monomials and polynomials.
-Both monomials and polynomials are equations that make use of letters and numbers.
+After understanding the rules about algebraic expressions, we need to understand the meaning of the words.
+When we study algebraic expressions, the words we must learn are monomials and polynomials.
+Both monomials and polynomials are expressions that use letters and numbers.

 The differences between them are as follows.